jrdnwrth/artificial-intelligence/model/creating_adjectives.md

     I just want more money.
 "More money" meaning relative to the next guy?
 You just want more respect.
 AKA "dominance"

+    I just want to collect more lumber.
+It feels good to have it.
+"Because it opens up possibilities to 'create' things?
+Because it is beautiful?
+Because it is rare?
+(Discovery).
+Because it makes us valuable?
+These are my root motives.
+All of these reasons are covered above."

     I feel bored.
 What does that mean?
 Probably you are tired, or you don't want to do what you are supposed to be doing.